DevelAngel/swayr/README.md

 #### The focus section

-In the `[focus]` section, you can configure the amount of time a window has to keep the focus in order to affect the LRU order, the `lockin_delay`.
+In the `[focus]` section, you can configure the amount of time a window has to keep the focus in order to affect the LRU order, the `lockin_delay` (specified in milliseconds).
 If a given window is only briefly focused, e.g., by moving the mouse over it on the way to another window with sway's `focus_follows_mouse` set to `yes` or `always`, then its position in the LRU order will not be modified.

+#### The misc section

+In the `[misc]` section, there's the `auto_nop_delay` option.
+When some swayr command is executed, this amount of milliseconds is waited before a `nop` command (see the [commands documentation](#swayr-commands)) is executed in order to break out of a `next-*-window`/`prev-*-window` sequence or a `switch-to-*or-urgent-or-lru-window` cycle automatically.
+If another swayr command is executed within this time frame, the auto-`nop` execution will be delayed for another `auto_nop_delay` milliseconds.
+If this option is not specified explicitly, no automatic `nop` commands will be executed.

 ### <a id="swayr-version-changes">Version changes</a>